OMirzaei/TriFlow/README.md

 WHAT’S NEW IN THE CURRENT VERSION?
 ------------------------------------------------------
-•	Info-flows are extracted from Dalvik bytecodes (smali codes). <br />
+•	Info-flows are extracted from smali code. <br />
 •	Users/Analysts can normalize scores to their arbitrary ranges. <br />
 •	The efficiencies of scripts have been improved. <br />